We have several resources for you to use to investigate and discover your family history and genealogy.

 Find your ancestors using these free archives online, including birth, marriage, death, census, land, court and church records.
 Millions of new genealogy records are added each month to make your search easier.
 In November 2018, Family Search expanded its free online archives with almost 90 million new indexed family history records and almost 300,000 digital images from around the world.
 New historical records were added from Benin, Chile, Costa Rica, The Dominican Republic, England, Germany, Honduras, Ireland, Lesotho, Liberia, Nicaragua, Peru, and the United States, which includes California, Georgia, Iowa, Michigan, Minnesota, Montana, Native American Enrollment Records, New York, Oklahoma, Oregon, Tennessee, Texas, and Washington.
 New digital images were added from BillionGraves.

-Heritage Quest and Family Search are available both in the Library and from home.
+Family Search is available both in the Library and from home.

 Ancestry.com has many features that make it a powerful and comprehensive genealogy tool.
 It affords you access to search: